AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 After a moment, you will see a dialog verifying that the secret scope has been created.

-## Exercise 4: Explore and execute the data generator
+## Section 4: Explore and execute the data generator

-In this exercise, we will explore the data generator project, **FleetDataGenerator**, update the application configuration, and run it in order to seed the metadata database with data and simulate vehicles.
+In this section, we will explore the data generator project, **FleetDataGenerator**, update the application configuration, and run it in order to seed the metadata database with data and simulate vehicles.

 There are several tasks that the data generator performs, depending on the state of your environment.
 The first task is that the generator will create the Cosmos DB database and containers with the optimal configuration for this lab if these elements do not exist in your Cosmos DB account.
 When you run the generator in a few moments, this step will be skipped because you already created them at the beginning of the lab.
 The second task the generator performs is to seed your Cosmos DB `metadata` container with data if no data exists.
 This includes vehicle, consignment, package, and trip data.
 Before seeding the container with data, the generator temporarily increases the requested RU/s for the container to 50,000 for optimal data ingestion speed.
 After the seeding process completes, the RU/s are scaled back down to 15,000.